Bus Information and Guidelines

 The Ashbourne/Meadows, Lake Plains/Langhorne Creek and Goolwa to Strathalbyn services have weekly manifests that are checked off by the driver as students board.

 Adelaide Metro, SouthLink and Murray Bridge Passenger Service require a pre-purchased ticket.
 Passengers are offered a form, available from the provider, for student concession that is brought to EFS and stamped so concession can be applied by the provider.
 See their website for more information and how to contact them.
 These buses are not managed by the school.

 An application to travel regularly or temporarily is required for all but the passenger services before travel can commence.

-Forms for assessment for travel and temporary travel are available below and need to be approved by EFS before travel can begin.
+Forms for assessment for travel and temporary travel are available from our website and need to be approved by EFS before travel can begin.

-A basic map showing the DfE-provided bus routes is available here.
+A basic map showing the DfE-provided bus routes is below.

 To discuss the bus services that feed our school contact Becky Hawkey on 85362455 or by email Becky.Hawkey625@schools.sa.edu.au